-When viewed in aggregate, the growth of income to the sector has been impressive.
-Total revenue broadly doubled in the ten years to 2005, with an average annual growth rate of 7.2 percent.
-Some subsectors have of course fared better than others.
-Growth in total revenue ranged from 80.6 percent for arts, culture, and humanities organizations to 224.3 percent for international and foreign affairs organizations.
+When viewed in aggregate the growth of income to the sector has been impressive.
+Total revenue increased by 40.6 percent in the ten years prior to 2013 despite the impact of the recession in the later years of this period.
+Some sectors have, of course, fared better than others.
+Growth in total revenue ranged from 52.3 percent for religion-related groups, for example, to only 19 percent for arts, culture, and humanities organizations.